 Competition for the most desirable jobs is getting fiercer by the day.
 A hiring manager really needs something about you that stands out to want to give you that second look.
 That is why they read cover letters first.
-Many applicants make the mistake in not writing one at all.
-Writing your own cover letter may put you ahead of some candidates, but one that is professionally written by ResumeWritingLab.com will be very likely to actually land you the interview.
+Many applicants make the mistake of not writing one at all.
+Writing your own cover letter may put you ahead of some candidates, but one that ResumeWritingLab.com professionally writes will be very likely actually to land you the interview.

-With over 90 percent of employers now hiring at least some of their employees after browsing LinkedIn, this is yet another important avenue to consider, in landing that dream job.
+With over 90 percent of employers now hiring at least some of their employees after browsing LinkedIn, this is yet another important avenue to consider in landing that dream job.
 The same goes for resumes, CVs, and cover letters.
-Our online resume writers can craft your profile so that employers will also come looking for you, as you are seeking them out.
+Our online resume writers can craft your profile and do a free resume review so that employers will also come looking for you as you are seeking them out.

 What does a resume consist of?

-The first thing everybody who’s getting to writing a professional resume asks is ‘what are the main components of a resume?’ and this is a great question if you want your CV to get noticed by the sourcers.
+The first thing everybody who’s getting to writing a professional resume asks is, ‘what are the main components of a resume?’
+This is a great question if you want your CV to get noticed by the sources.
 The answer to it lies in the idea of this document itself: it should show the seeker that your candidacy is a good fit for the position they offer in terms of your educational background, skillset, experience, and personal qualities.
 However, it’s not the whole list, and there are many things that people do write in the resume that they better not do.
 Let’s start with what to mention in this document.

 What does a resume include?